 Choose your steaks

 First, you need to start with the best quality meat.
 I tried Snake River Farms products at a recent food blogging conference and I've been hooked ever since.
 Their American Wagyu Beef and Northwest Beef is pasture-raised and corn finished.
 It's used by some of the best chefs across the country in Michelin starred restaurants.
 It's kind of amazing for an average person to have access to that kind of quality.

 They deliver overnight, right to your door, in eco-conscious packaging.
 It arrives frozen or partially thawed.
 The packaging is made of soy and literally melts in water.
 You can just wash it down the sink, or put it on the garden before you water!

-It’s such a high-quality product, from a family-owned business with a commitment to sustainability and animal well-being.
+It's such a high-quality product, from a family-owned business with a commitment to sustainability and animal well-being.
 You can learn more about them here.
-I’m proud to be an affiliate for the company, and if you purchase through my links, I’ll make a small commission.
+I'm proud to be an affiliate for the company, and if you purchase through my links, I may make a small commission.
 If you try their products, be sure to let me know what you think!

 Grilling flank steak or skirt steak

 - Both cuts are from tough muscles, so don't cook past medium-rare